 - 16. The University will determine a special assessment period each year falling between the end of Semester Two and the beginning of the next academic year. - 17.
-Candidates registered on full time programmes will be allowed as of right to repeat Module Assessments in accordance with paragraphs 18 or 19 of General Regulations for Undergraduate Awards on one occasion only.
-Except in the case of final-year candidates, or where a candidate does not achieve the minimum credit threshold indicated in Programme Regulations in accordance with paragraph 21 of the General Regulations for Undergraduate Awards, such re-assessment may take place at the option of the candidate either in the University's special assessment period or on the occasion when the module is next routinely assessed (or, if not routinely assessed in the next academic year, on the anniversary of the date of the original assessment).
+Subject to the limitations imposed by paragraphs 18, 19 and 20 of General Regulations for Undergraduate Awards a candidate registered on a full time programme who fails to obtain credit in a module assessment will be allowed as of right to take that assessment again on one further occasion.
+Except in the case of final-year candidates, or where a candidate does not achieve the minimum credit threshold indicated in Programme Regulations in accordance with paragraph 22 of the General Regulations for Undergraduate Awards, such re-assessment may take place at the option of the candidate either in the University's special assessment period or on the occasion when the module is next routinely assessed (or, if not routinely assessed in the next academic year, on the anniversary of the date of the original assessment).
 In the case of final-year candidates, such re-assessment shall normally take place on the occasion when the module is next routinely assessed (or, if not routinely assessed in the next academic year, on the anniversary of the date of the original assessment), except that Programme Regulations may make provision for re-assessment to be conducted in the University's special assessment period, in which case candidates may choose between these options.
 Candidates who have the option must decide whether to take their re-assessments entirely in or entirely after the special assessment period.
 Any coursework reassessment must be completed by a deadline which, within the elected re-assessment period, will be determined by the department responsible for the module. - 18.
-The Programme Board shall consider each candidate who will be required to be reassessed in accordance with paragraph 17 hereof and shall for each module which is capable of re-assessment determine which of the candidate's present marks may without further assessment be carried forward in the re-assessment process should the candidate choose to repeat the module without attendance.
+The Programme Board shall consider each candidate who will be required or may opt to be re-assessed in accordance with paragraph 17 hereof and shall for each module which is capable of re-assessment determine which of the candidate's present marks may without further assessment be carried forward in the re-assessment process should the candidate choose to repeat the module without attendance.